insaliujia/ParticleSwarmOpt/README.md

 # ParticleSwarmOpt

-ParticleSwarmOpt is a optimization tool using particle swarm optimization algorithm, developed by Jia LIU ([My websit]).
+ParticleSwarmOpt is a optimization tool using particle swarm optimization algorithm, developed by [Jia LIU].

 No tool box is needed.
 Add the path to your Matlab, then you can use it.